Special Events

 A special presentation by

-Following the talk by Suzanne, the observatory will be open for public viewing through our telescopes, weather permitting.
+Following the talk by John, the observatory will be open for public viewing through our telescopes, weather permitting.

 Note that reservations are not required for our Public Star Nights.